Goguryeo: Fall

-Revival movements
+Restoration movements

-After the fall of Goguryeo in 668, many Goguryeo people rebelled against the Tang and Silla by starting Goguryeo revival movements.
+After the fall of Goguryeo in 668, many Goguryeo people rebelled against the Tang and Silla by starting Goguryeo restoration movements.
 Among these were Geom Mojam, Dae Jung-sang, and several famous generals.
-The Tang Dynasty tried but failed to establish several commanderies to rule over the area.
+The Tang dynasty tried but failed to establish several commanderies to rule over the area.

 In 677, Tang crowned Bojang as the "King of Joseon" and put him in charge of the Liaodong commandery of the Protectorate General to Pacify the East.
 However, Bojang continued to foment rebellions against Tang in an attempt to revive Goguryeo, organizing Goguryeo refugees and allying with the Mohe tribes.
 He was eventually exiled to Sichuan in 681, and died the following year.

 The Protectorate General to Pacify the East was installed by the Tang government to rule and keep control over the former territories of the fallen Goguryeo.
 It was first put under the control of Tang General Xue Rengui, but was later replaced by Bojang due to the negative responses of the Goguryeo people.
-Bojang was sent into exile for assisting Goguryeo revival movements, but was succeeded by his descendants.
+Bojang was sent into exile for assisting Goguryeo restoration movements, but was succeeded by his descendants.
 Bojang's descendants declared independence from Tang during the same period as the An Lushan Rebellion and Li Zhengji (Yi Jeong-gi in Korean)'s rebellion in Shandong.
 The Protectorate General to Pacify the East was renamed "Little Goguryeo" until its eventual absorption into Balhae under the reign of Seon.